avarshn/Simple-UniverSeg/README.md

 Set the value of JSON keys ("do_in_task_augmentation" or/and "do_task_augmentation") to true otherwise keep false.

 # Training
-Train a model with Augmentation + Combined Losses Modify the configurations file, go to the `project` directory, and use the following command -
+Train a model with Augmentation + Combined Losses.

+Modify the configurations file, go to the `project` directory, and use the following command -
 ```
 python main_Augmentation_.py --config ./configurations/configs_final.json